ruess/edd-prevent-eu-checkout/README.md

 ### How does it know if someone is in the EU? ###

-It checks their IP address against http://www.hostip.info
+It checks their IP address against GeoIP (if installed with your PHP) and then against http://www.hostip.info

 ### What if that's wrong? ###